antonpantev/game-snippets/Assets/VertexShader/notes.md

 * Lightweight RP
 * Shader Graph

-(Not sure if the Lightweight Rendering Pipeline is really needed or not I should try not using it and seeing if there is a difference)
+**NOTE:** I dont have the Lightweight Rendering Pipeline on by default because it causes bugs in other scenes so reapply it when I want this scene to work

 Create > Rendering > Lightweight Rendering Pipeline > Pipeline Asset